 If you’re a Lightroom Classic subscriber you can also use Lightroom for mobile, Adobe’s app for tablets and smartphones and integrate it with your workflow in various ways.
 Adobe has added lots of new features, making it more useful than ever.
 I can think of at least seven things you can use the Lightroom for mobile app for, so let’s take a look at them.

-By the way, even if you don’t use Lightroom Classic you can still download and use Lightroom for mobile to view and develop photos.
+Note: Even if you don’t use Lightroom Classic you can still download and use Lightroom for mobile to view and develop photos.
 But without an Adobe Photography Plan subscription your photos won’t synchronize with other Lightroom apps or Lightroom Classic.

 Lightroom for mobile makes it easy to upload photos to your mobile device.
 It eliminates at least one step in the upload process because you can do it all from within Lightroom Classic.

-You can synchronize any Collection (but not Smart Collections or Collection Sets) with Lightroom for mobile by ticking the appropriate box in the Collections panel.
+You can synchronize any Collection (but not Smart Collections or Collection Sets) with Lightroom for mobile by checking the appropriate box in the Collections panel.
 Lightroom Classic creates Smart Previews of the photos in the Collection (if they don’t exist already) and uploads them to Adobe’s servers.

 When you open Lightroom for mobile it connects with Adobe’s servers and downloads those Smart Previews so you can view the images on your device.
 You can even download the previews permanently so you can show your photos to other people without an internet connection.
 The app is perfect for showing off your portfolio on your phone or tablet.

-Above: A synchronized Collection in Lightroom Classic.
+For example, here’s a Collection in Lightroom Classic.